 As COVID-19 swept the world in 2020, the Philippines became Southeast Asia’s most affected country.

-RTI International supports the COVID-19 response in the Philippines through ReachHealth, a five-year United States Agency for International Development (USAID) project that strengthens and improves access to family planning and maternal and child health services.
+RTI International has been supporting the COVID-19 response in the Philippines through ReachHealth, a five-year United States Agency for International Development (USAID) project that strengthens and improves access to family planning and maternal and child health services.

-Here are just six of the important ways we are responding to COVID-19 in the Philippines:
+Here are eight of the important ways we have and continue to respond to COVID-19 in the Philippines: